RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Results

 \subsection{Atomistic MD for Trp-cage: Net fluxes}

-A major goal of molecular simulation is understanding the ``mechanisms'' of a functional transition, here defined as the temporal sequences of molecules.
-We analyzed the mechanisms for atomistic Trp-cage folding using net fluxes:
+A major goal of molecular simulation is understanding the ``mechanisms'' of a functional transition, here defined as the temporal sequences of the molecule.
+We analyzed the mechanisms for atomistic Trp-cage folding using net fluxes,

-where the cluster indices $I$ and $J$ are ordered so that the net flux is positive in the reference MD data.
+where the macrostate indices $I$ and $J$ were ordered to produce a positive net flux in the reference MD data.
+We analyzed fluxes involving a folded macrostate, an unfolded macrostate, and five intermediate macrostates, as described in Sec.~\ref{subsec:nonequilibrium_analysis} (\emph{Flux analysis}).
+Supplementary Fig.~\ref{fig:flux_network} shows the intermediate macrostates projected onto the two slowest tICA components, and it illustrates the sequences of transitions from the unfolded to the folded macrostate.

 For comparison, we also performed an MSM analysis using the formula for the net fluxes involving the backward committor \cite{suarez2021markov}:

 Here $\boldsymbol{\pi}^{(\mathrm{eq})}$ is the equilibrium steady state, which comes from solving $(\boldsymbol{\pi}^{(\mathrm{eq})})^\top \boldsymbol{T} = (\boldsymbol{\pi}^{(\mathrm{eq})})^\top$, and $\boldsymbol{q}^{(-)}$ is the backward committor vector computed by pyEmma \cite{noe2015pyemma}, which gives the probability that a Markov chain with transition matrix $\boldsymbol{T}$ was more recently in the unfolded state than the folded state.